vghn/vgs/CONTRIBUTING.md

 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

-### Guidelines:
+## Guidelines

-- Respect the style described at http://wiki.bash-hackers.org/scripting/style
+- Respect the style described at <http://wiki.bash-hackers.org/scripting/style>

 - Use [ShellCheck](http://www.shellcheck.net/about.html) to verify your code